5 Ways Retirees Can Play Defense With Retirement Portfolios

-All this might unnerve investors of any age—but particularly those just entering retirement.
+All this market volatility might unnerve investors of any age—but particularly those just entering retirement.
 If new retirees get socked by steep market declines, they may be forced to pull spending money from shrinking portfolios—locking in losses and slashing the odds that their money will last a lifetime.

 Combine that with retirees’ reluctance to spend from their portfolios even in the best of times, and it’s easy to see the financial anxieties compounding for those just entering retirement.
 Many retirees anchor to their portfolio value at retirement “and get really nervous when that balance goes down,” says Judith Ward, senior financial planner at T. Rowe Price.